-Next, enter note input mode by pressing the note input icon on the toolbar or using the keyboard shortcut N. A note input cursor appears, showing you where the next note you enter will be added.
+Next, enter note input mode by pressing the pen icon in the toolbar, or using the keyboard shortcut N. A note input cursor appears, indicating where the next note will be added.

-If you forget to select a starting location first, MuseScore will place the cursor at the last input position or some other logical place, so be sure the cursor is where you intend.
+If you forget to select a starting location first, MuseScore will place the cursor at the last input position, or in some other logical place, so be sure the cursor is where you intend.

 Once in note input mode, you will enter notes left to right by first selecting a duration and then entering a pitch or rest.
-When you are done entering notes in this location and are ready to do something else—entering notes at a different location, adding other markings, or performing other operations like copy and paste—you can leave note input mode and return to normal mode by clicking the note input button or pressing N again.
+When you are done entering notes in this location and are ready to do something else—for example, entering notes at a different location, adding other markings, or performing other operations like copy and paste—you can leave note input mode by clicking the note input button or pressing N again.
 You can also press Esc to return to normal mode from note input or any other mode.

-While in note input mode, select a note value for the next note to be entered using either of the following:
+While in note input mode, select a note value for the next note to be entered by:

-- Click on a corresponding note icon in the Note Input toolbar (directly above the score window).
+- Clicking a corresponding note icon in the Note Input toolbar (directly above the score window)